February 2023 Newsletter

 There are instances when a resident with schizophrenia may become anxious, fearful, demanding, or agitated.
 We’ve developed resources to aid nursing facility staff to engage and support residents more effectively during such situations.
 These resources provide nonpharmacological interventions that can be individualized and included in the resident’s care plan.

-• Comfort Menu - Use the comfort menu to identify ways to reduce anxiety and discomfort that a resident may experience, without using medications.
+- Comfort Menu - Use the comfort menu to identify ways to reduce anxiety and discomfort that a resident may experience, without using medications.
 Review the menu with the resident and encourage the resident to select options from the menu.
 Click HERE to download.

 Did You Know?

 Although schizophrenia can occur at any age, the average age of onset tends to be in the late teens to the early 20s for men, and the late 20s to early 30s for women.
 It is uncommon for schizophrenia to be diagnosed in a person younger than 12 or older than 40.
-(Source: NAMI: Schizophrenia
+(Source: NAMI: Schizophrenia)

 You Matter

 As we practice making the facility resident’s mental health a priority, let’s also focus on the importance of the mental health needs of the facility staff.
 The National Institute on Aging provides some easy-to-implement self-care tips for taking care of yourself as a caregiver.
-Consider sharing
+Consider sharing this flyer during a staff meeting or posting it in a staff break area.

 March is National Social Work Month